elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-societal-impact-of-antisocial-behavior-in-terms-of-economic-and-emotional-burden.md

 url: /learn/psychology/questions/what-is-the-societal-impact-of-antisocial-behavior-in-terms-of-economic-and-emotional-burden
 score: -1.0
 related_article1:
-    id: 163639
+    id: 163642
+    title: >-
-    title: What are the biological, psychological, and social influences in the neuro-bio-psychosocial model?
+        What are the developmental aspects of empathy and guilt in childhood?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-biological-psychological-and-social-influences-in-the-neurobiopsychosocial-model
+    url: /learn/psychology/questions/what-are-the-developmental-aspects-of-empathy-and-guilt-in-childhood
 related_article2:
-    id: 163642
+    id: 163641
+    title: >-
-    title: What are the developmental aspects of empathy and guilt in childhood?
+        What role does the absence of empathy and guilt play in psychopathic behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-developmental-aspects-of-empathy-and-guilt-in-childhood
+    url: /learn/psychology/questions/what-role-does-the-absence-of-empathy-and-guilt-play-in-psychopathic-behavior
 related_article3:
-    id: 163629
+    id: 163632
-    title: What are the key findings from brain imaging studies on clinically antisocial youth?
+    title: >-
+        How does the statistical model of abnormal behavior differ from the medical model?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-findings-from-brain-imaging-studies-on-clinically-antisocial-youth
+    url: /learn/psychology/questions/how-does-the-statistical-model-of-abnormal-behavior-differ-from-the-medical-model
 related_article4:
-    id: 163634
+    id: 163632
-    title: Why is conduct disorder considered challenging to treat?
+    title: >-
+        How does the statistical model of abnormal behavior differ from the medical model?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-conduct-disorder-considered-challenging-to-treat
+    url: /learn/psychology/questions/how-does-the-statistical-model-of-abnormal-behavior-differ-from-the-medical-model
 related_article5:
-    id: 163638
+    id: 163630
+    title: >-
-    title: How do cultural and social criteria influence the definition of antisociality?
+        How do neurodevelopmental disorders influence the juvenile antisocial brain?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-cultural-and-social-criteria-influence-the-definition-of-antisociality
+    url: /learn/psychology/questions/how-do-neurodevelopmental-disorders-influence-the-juvenile-antisocial-brain
 ---

 &nbsp;